ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 **Data and algorithms need human context.** While our optimization models efficiently assigned census blocks to schools, they couldn't account for historical neighborhood connections, walking routes, or community identities.
 The most successful boundaries came from blending algorithmic suggestions with local knowledge.

-**Flexible, reusable tools accelerate decision-making.** By building our analysis on SQL-based DuckDB rather than point-and-click GIS software, we could rapidly respond to new scenarios and questions as they emerged during board meetings and community forums.
+**Flexible, reusable tools accelerate decisions-making.** By building our analysis on SQL-based DuckDB rather than point-and-click GIS software, we could rapidly respond to new scenarios and questions as they emerged during board meetings and community forums.

 **Census blocks provide an ideal foundation.** Using pre-defined census blocks as our building units saved considerable time and provided a neutral, recognized geographic division that stakeholders could understand and reference.